 "ART is my sanctuary, my quiet place where life's calling becomes clear."

 I have been working in acrylic and encaustic since 2007.
 After retiring from a thirty-year career in primary education, I have returned to my passion for creating art .
-I was privileged to study under the great Lila Lewis Irvine, a student of Helen Frankenthahler.
+I was privileged to study under the great Lila Lewis Irving, a student of Helen Frankenthahler.
 The New York School has had a great influence on my own style of nonrepresentational art.

 I am inspired by the love of family and the joy of living the life I have been given.
 Every day is a precious gift.
 I am awed by the beauty I see in nature, from the early morning sunrise to the stillness and quiet of the evening.